 - Disrespectful or disruptive behavior

 - Vandalism or damage to others' property

 - Dishonesty, including lying, stealing, or cheating

 - Inappropriate or hurtful language

 - Bullying, excluding, threatening, intimidating

 - Unsafe behavior

 - Physical aggression, including hitting, punching, grabbing, pushing

 - Inappropriate or unwanted physical contact

 - Targeting another based on race, gender, political views, etc.

+- Cell phone use during school hours

-The following represents a list of some but not all of the potential consequences which will result from a student not adhering to the expectations mentioned above.
+The following represents a list of some, but not all, potential consequences for a student who does not adhere to the expectations mentioned above.
 Repeated or more serious behaviors will receive higher-level consequences.